 Decisions regarding legal custody and physical placement can be very complicated and contentious because of the emotions involved.
 When parents cannot agree on legal custody and physical placement, the court may appoint a guardian ad litem, whose job it is to represent the best interests of the children.
 This is why it is important to seek help from child custody lawyers in Madison, WI.

-The custody attorneys at Balisle Family Law Legal Counsel S.C. have extensive experience helping parents work through legal custody and physical placement issues, including modification of legal custody and physical placement arrangements.
+The custody attorneys at Balisle Family Law Legal Counsel S.C. have extensive experience helping parents work through legal custody and physical placement issues, including modification of legal custody and physical placement arrangements, or mediation of custody disputes.
 Usually these matters can be resolved by agreement, but we are prepared to litigate them if necessary.
 If you are in the middle of a complex legal battle, contact our Madison child custody attorney today.